ntd/silverstrap-module/docs/en/usage.md

 correspondent to `$controller->SilverstrapLayout` or `$controller->class` is found, that one will be used instead.

-Suppose for example you have this class:
+Consider for example the following code:

     class MyController extends Controller
     {